-At the age of 31, Brad has performed extensively throughout North America, Europe and Japan.
-Equally comfortable on stage, on the podium, and in the classroom, he is the Assistant Professor of Conducting at San Francisco State University, the music director and conductor of the Contra Costa Wind Symphony, while maintaining a busy performance schedule as a trumpeter.
-Most recently, Brad conducted the Playa Players Collective’s epic fully staged ballet production of Stravinsky’s The Rite of Spring under the Tree of Ténéré at Burning Man.
-An estimated 10,000 people were in attendance and photos from the event were featured in USA Today and Business Insider.
+In August 2017, Brad conducted the Art Haus Collective’s ballet production of Stravinsky’s Rite of Spring at the Burning Man in 2017.
+An estimated 10,000 people were in attendance and photos from the event were featured in USA Today, Business Insider, as well as the Smithsonian’s Renwick Gallery as a part of the No Spectators: The Art of Burning Man exhibit.
 Brad has also recently guest conducted the Diablo Symphony Orchestra, the ECHO Chamber Orchestra, the San Francisco Wind Ensemble, the Oakland Municipal Band, and regularly conducts various professions, educational, and community events all over the Bay Area.

 As a trumpet soloist, Brad has most recently been featured by un-conducted chamber orchestra One Found Sound along side oboist Jesse Barret playing Copland’s Quiet City.
 The Walnut Creek Concert Band featured Brad playing Arban’s Fantasie Brilliant and Rafael Mendez’s version of La Virgen de La Macarena.
 In the summer of 2012, Brad was a featured soloist with the Brevard Music Center Orchestra, playing the Henri Tomasi Concerto for trumpet and orchestra.